w3f/Grants-Program/applications/Societal.md

 Graeme Fox is the former Director of Business Development at Ruby Protocol, a privacy project building with the Substrate framework.
 During this role, he gained extensive knowledge of both the Polkadot ecosystem and its technology stack.
 Prior to this, Graeme was the Lead Product Manager at Connectus.
 During this time, he was in charge of both internal and external development teams that created a web-based application using a MERN stack development, along with a supporting phone application on iOS and Android.
 It was during this role when Graeme was first introduced to blockchain development, as the main product line integrated with the Corda Blockchain to allow for automatic and secure payments following the completion of specific KPIs.
 Graeme has held other engineering roles in the past and holds a Bachelor of Engineering from Dalhousie University.
 He lives and breathes the entrepreneurial mindset, being involved in early-stage startups for the last four years.

 Tyler Gellatly has been building and scaling early stage start-ups for the last 4+ years.
 He was employee #1 and Director of Operations & Partnerships at Cuboh (a YC-backed SAAS middleware operating within the ghost kitchen industry) More recently, Tyler helped found Ruby Protocol, a novel privacy protocol building on the Substrate framework, and is still involved in a strategic advisory capacity.
 Currently, he sits on the DAO council for the Illuminati Collective, which currently has a 1000 ETH treasury under management.
 Tyler holds a Bachelor of Commerce from the University of Victoria, specializing in corporate strategy and finance.
 A well-rounded business operations leader with a background in finance, operations, capital fundraising, and strategic partnerships, Tyler is mission driven to bring web3 communities together at scale by utilizing blockchain technology.

-Kim Fournier is an advocate for blockchain marketing and is passionate about the intersection of decentralization and the future of work.
-She excels at crafting strong brand narratives to help organizations scale, and has led successful product releases, working with some of the world's top companies and fastest-growing startups both in and outside the blockchain space, including five Layer1 chains.
-She is an active member of the NFT community, as well as CryptoFemmes and Women in Blockchain.

 Max Kudinov is the CEO of Magic Powered, a software development firm building multiple web3 projects.
 Max has a passion for governance projects and was the Project Lead for the development of [Astro DAO](https://astrodao.com/), an all-in-one DAO creation and management platform built on Near.
 From this experience, Max has excellent understanding of Rust and how he would like to improve upon the Astro DAO project.
 Max has highly experienced web3 and rust developers on his team, ready to start the development of this project.